The APS merit principle

 - relevant personal qualities, such as honesty and integrity

 - potential for further development

 - ability to contribute to team performance.

 There are certain secondary considerations that may be taken into account if they relate to matters within the control of the applicant.
-These include a candidate's:
+These may include a candidate's

 - ability to start by a particular date

-- ability to meet other reasonable agency requirements.
+- an ability to meet other reasonable agency requirements.